Key Research Areas

 Center for Statistical Consulting and Continuing Education

-The Center offers consulting on methodological, formal, and practical topics such as form design, choice of statistical methods, data coding and data entry, interpretation of results, use of statistical software (SPSS, SAS, STATA, etc.) as well as courses in statistics, epidemiology, statistical tests, regression analysis (linear, logistic, Poisson, etc.), survival analysis, meta-analysis/meta-regression, factor analysis and cluster analysis.
+The Center offers consulting on methodological, formal, and practical topics such as form design, choice of statistical methods, data coding and data entry, interpretation of results, and use of statistical software (SPSS, SAS, STATA, etc.), as well as courses in statistics, epidemiology, statistical tests, regression analysis (linear, logistic, Poisson, etc.), survival analysis, meta-analysis/meta-regression, factor analysis and cluster analysis.
 The center also takes on contract research, for example in developing study protocols, performing data coding, data entry, statistical-epidemiological analysis, and report writing.